 Deciduous- A type of forest that contains trees that lose their leaves in autumn and re-bud in spring. (mixed refers to a forest with both conifers and deciduous trees.

-Invertebrates- organisms without a backbone, these include spiders, crustaceans, earthworms, etc.
+Invertebrates- Organisms without a backbone, these include spiders, insects, crustaceans, earthworms, etc.

 Nocturnal- Active at night.